vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/_index.md

 - 1.x (support Angular4.x & Angular5.x)
 - 0.7.x is no longer maintained, only for bugfix

->"VIPServiceConfig" has been removed from Version 8.x and the singleton host information are listed here: [Singleton instances](./singleton-instances).
+>"VIPServiceConfig" has been removed from Version 8.x.
 For more changes in Version 8.x, please check the changelog.

 #### **Installation**